 Avocado in large quantities, alcohol, coffee, and chocolate may cause diarrhea, vomiting, and induce other illnesses as a reminder.
-Be sure to research those foods that you are unsure about.
+Research foods that you are unsure about.

 Becoming a Dog Chef

-However, be advised that trying to get your dog to eat his veggies by using canned soup is not really recommended due to the excessive amount of salt that these may contain which can only prove detrimental to dog health in the long run.
+Trying to get your dog to eat veggies by using canned soup isn’t recommended.
+The excessive amount of salt can only be detrimental in the long run.

-You can make some nutritious meals containing veggies, including with squash, if you are smart about it.
-Besides, putting a little bit of effort into the prep time may result in your dog being able to taste the love and enjoy being a good boy at dinner time.
-So don’t simply throw your dog a bone or some raw squash.
-Instead use them to cook a delicious meal
+You can make nutritious meals with squash if you are smart about it.
+Don’t simply throw your dog a bone or some raw squash.
+Instead use them to cook a quality meal.

 Squash & Bone Marrow

 There’s a recipe that uses bone marrow and squash.
 It’s really a way to connect with your dog, rather than simply opening a bag and scooping out some kibble.

 Just don’t be offended when they wolf down your meal in a matter of seconds, burp, and continue on their way!

 Conclusion on Squash